An alarming fact!

 And, the agriculture industry is accountable for fulfilling humans’ need for food, energy, and shelter (To a great extent).
 Furthermore, the agriculture industry composes less than 5 percent of the combined GDPs of the world.

-Embracing IoT (Internet of things) would uncover the new ways that tap the full potential of agriculture yield and alleviate all the challenges that hinders the growth of the crop.
+Embracing IoT (Internet of Things) would uncover the new ways that tap the full potential of agriculture yield and alleviate all the challenges that hinder the growth of the crop.
 Before heading to know how IoT can turn out to be a magic bullet for the agriculture, let’s understand what IoT is.

 With IoT, remote water valves, weather forecasts, pest control, food storage and transportation data, and monitoring system could be connected and information exchanged via sensors is available to the farmer on the mobile phones.

 Now, take a look how IoT can make agriculture more profitable and crop healthier at every step.

 Decide which crop is the best to grow on a piece of land

 Every crop requires different atmospheric conditions and land to grow, but concluding the same is tricky.
 How could farmers find which land or other conditions are the best fit for their crop?
 It can be identified by conducting a survey for the agricultural land combining the power of artificial intelligence and IoT in unmanned aerial vehicle (UAV).

 UAV, a small airplane used for the in-flight observation and monitoring that gathers data like- visual, thermal, and multispectral imagery, air pressure, humidity, the weather condition at resolutions up to 1 cm/pixel.
 This data is really helpful for the farmers to take the decisive step.

 Moreover, UAV also helps farmers in knowing plant height, weed detection, plant-counting, crop health and changes in the plant in different seasons.